 U.S. Attorney Andrew Luger said the city of St. Anthony had violated the federal Religious Land Use and Institutionalized Persons Act of 2000 in not allowing the Islamic center to open.

-Feds sue city of St. Anthony over rejection of Islamic center
+Aug.: Feds sue St. Anthony over rejection of Islamic center

 - Article by: SHANNON PRATHER and RANDY FURST